 September 22, 2015

-When we ran the numbers for ecommerce performance during Q2 for our most recent Ecommerce Quarterly report, we uncovered a host of interesting, surprising, and just-plain confounding trends.
+When we ran the numbers for ecommerce performance from Q2 2015 uncovered a host of interesting, surprising, and just-plain confounding trends.

-But our job isn’t to keep the stats just interesting, surprising, or confounding.
+Our job isn’t to only keep the stats interesting, surprising, or confounding, however.
 Our job is to parse the data and figure out what it all means.
-This post: what’s going on with mobile?
-Specifically, what went on with mobile during Q2 2015?
+In this post, we break down what is going on with mobile bounce rates.

 So this ain’t good news.
 As we said in the EQ: